CompdVision: Combining Near-Field 3D Visual and Tactile Sensing Using a Compact Compound-Eye Imaging System: Sensing Principle

 \subsubsection{Marker Displacement Extraction}

 After the initial image capture, all markers are precisely detected for tracking.
 For each frame that follows, the detected blob points are compared and matched with those from the initial image, establishing correspondences based on nearest neighbors.
 These displacements represent contact deformation, thereby generating a 2D flow.
 The result of this processing is illustrated in Fig. \ref{fig:tactile_process}(d).
-The 2D flow is transformed into a 6$\times$6 regular grid by interpolating the 2D displacements of the sparse points, a process facilitated by a function from the SciPy package \cite{scipy}.
+The 2D flow is converted into a 6x6 grid through cubic interpolation of sparse point displacements, utilizing a SciPy function \cite{scipy}.
 This step enables the creation of a continuous field from markers, regardless of their sparse distribution or irregular spacing.